pyro-ppl/pyro/CONTRIBUTING.md

 flake8
 py.test -vs
 ```
-Use the `--run_integration_tests` option to include running integration tests, but be aware that these may take a long time to complete.
+Use the `--run_integration_tests` option to include running integration tests, but be aware that these may take a long time (hours) to complete.

 To run unit tests locally in parallel, use the `pytest-xdist` package
 ```sh